Zen Meditation (Now on Zoom)

 Please be sure to arrive a few minutes early so that our meditation time is uninterrupted.
 If you are either new to meditation or Zoom meetings, please join earlier so we can acquaint you with our approach to Zen or with Zoom.
 You may join as early as 6:15pm.

 We follow a simple traditional Zen meditation practice and ritual intended to support the deepening of your meditation experience and the development of a mindful approach to life.
 Our ritual involves a small altar, candle, and incense.
 Sitting on cushions, benches, or chairs is optional.
 Traditional chanting and two 25 minute periods of meditation separated by 8 minutes of walking meditation are punctuated by various percussive instruments and gongs.

 While we do not have a regular Dharma talk, we occasionally share stories or readings from Buddhist teaching and discuss book recommendations.
 We maintain a small library of relevant materials.
 Your searching questions will always stimulate fruitful discussion.

-It is our practice to start exactly on time, and we encourage arrival well before the sitting begins at 7 p.m.
+It is our practice to start exactly on time, and we encourage arrival well before 6:45 p.m.
 After that time, the church doors may be locked.

 If you have questions, please contact us via email using firstname.lastname@example.org.